lresner/meetx/our_pedagogy.md

 - Introduce relevant and challenging material
 - Fun

+Both in terms of content and delivery style.

 1. High-Energy
 Teachers convey genuine enthusiasm and passion for subjects Consistently create space to talk about why a certain subject is not just important but awesome (in the truest sense of the word...awe-inspring)